seangenabe/xerpath/readme.md

 The runner is defined by the provider as a function that acts as the tag for the path.
 The runner is passed as an argument to the consumer-provided route.
 The runner doubles as the context for consumer routes. ([§ Providing a context](#providing-a-context))

-The runner must return an iterable collection of strings and `ExtensiblePathComponent`s, in the order in which they appeared in the string.
+The runner must return an array of strings and `BuiltPathComponent`s, in the order in which they appeared in the string.
 A `createExtensiblePathRunner` function is provided that does this.

-Note: The iterable may contain empty strings and should be handled by the provider's route function.
+Note: The array may contain empty strings and should be handled by the provider's route function.

 #### createExtensiblePathRunner